Last Updated on

 The problem here is that many athletes, coaches, and practitioners focus TOO much on the POWER aspect and completely ignore the CAPACITY aspect.

 And it’s true that many sports do have an emphasis on Alactic power as the main requirement for the sport.

-However, while focusing on maximum alactic power can produce intense energy for brief periods, training for max power without capacity does not give a high ability to sustain repeated bursts of that kind of power.
+However, while focusing on maximum alactic power can produce intense energy for brief periods, training for max power without capacity does not give a high ability to sustain repeated bursts of that kind of power If you download mp3.